spruceid/spruceid.dev/src/pages/index.md

 didkit vc-verify-credential -p assertionMethod <example.vc >result.json
 ```

 That will spit out a verbose response as a JSON file listing the checks passed, warnings, and errors.
-If everything is set up properly, you should see this when you `nano result.json`:
+If everything is set up properly, you should see this when you `cat result.json`:

 ```json
 {"checks":["proof"],"warnings":[],"errors":[]}